niveklabs/tfwriter/newrelic/r/newrelic_alert_channel.md

 }

 variable "type" {
   description = "(required) - (Required) The type of channel.
-One of: (victorops, webhook, email, opsgenie, pagerduty, slack, user)." type        = string
+One of: (user, victorops, webhook, email, opsgenie, pagerduty, slack)." type        = string
 }